sahada-larabu/Coursera_Capstone/README.md

 # Coursera_Capstone
 This is a project to predict the probability of an accident occurring and it's severity for Seattle city for the Applied Data Science Capstone course on Coursera offered by IBM.
-A logistic regression model was used an accuracy of 99.6% was obtained after resampling the datasets using unsampling.
+A logistic regression model from the sklearn library was used an accuracy of 99.6% was obtained after resampling the datasets using unsampling.

 A summary of the analysis and results as well as descriptin of this work can be found in the presentation.pdf file.